 Biology and life history The insect is found in many wild and cultivated nuts in North America but is particularly common in acorns and hazelnuts.
 The filbertworm overwinters as a larva in a silken cocoon under leaves and debris on the ground or in cracks and crevices on trees.
 Some larvae also overwinter 1 to 2 inches beneath the soil surface.
 The larvae pupate in spring and the adults begin to emerge mid-June through October.
 After mating the female moths begin to lay single eggs near developing nuts.
 Eggs hatch in 8 to 10 days, and the tiny larvae search out nuts.
 They burrow into the nut to feed on the kernel for 2 to 4 weeks before they bore their way out as fully developed larvae.
 Most then form cocoons (hibernacula) to overwinter, although some may pupate and become moths within that season (i.e., multiple generations).
-Sprays are timed to target the eggs and the wandering early larvae before they penetrate the nuts.
+Sprays are timed to target the eggs and the wandering larvae before they penetrate the nuts.
+Some materials will also kill adult moths and it is important to understand this when following trap captures.
+Only materials with adult activity (such as pyrethroids) will cause shutdown of pheromone traps.
+More selective sprays will not shut down trap captures.
+This is normal, and the residue from such materials will continue to protect nuts from attack.
 Proper timing of spray applications is critical when selecting materials with lower residual and when taking advantage of the ovicidal activity of some materials.
 Use the degree-day model with a weather station near the orchard or provide your own weather data from the orchard.
-This tool is available from the Integrated Plant Protection Center (IPPC): http://uspest.org/wea/.
+This tool is available from the Integrated Plant Protection Center (IPPC): http://uspest.org/wea/ and at https://cropconnect.com/custom/OSU/.